 The descriptive and inclusive term “socio-ecological production landscape,” which was derived from this definition, was found helpful to communicate outside Japan when referring to landscapes that have a similar spirit in terms of function and significance.
 The Satoyama Initiative has adopted the concept generated during the JSSA, and further developed it to explicitly include seascapes as well, leading to the term “socio-ecological production landscapes and seascapes” (SEPLS).

-The Satoyama Initiative was started through a joint collaboration between the Ministry of the Environment of Japan (MOEJ) and the United Nations University Institute of Advanced Studies (UNU-IAS).
+The Satoyama Initiative was started through a joint collaboration between the Ministry of the Environment of Japan (MOEJ) and the United Nations University Institute for the Advanced Study of Sustainability (UNU-IAS: formerly the United Nations University Institute of Advanced Studies).
 It aims to realize societies in harmony with nature through conservation and advancement of socio-ecological production landscapes and seascapes (SEPLS) that secure ecosystem services and conserve biodiversity to support and enhance human well-being.
 It will achieve this by broadening global recognition of their value and importance, and by exploring and implementing ways to mainstream biodiversity in production activities.

 From its inception, the Satoyama Initiative has taken a global perspective and sought to consolidate expertise from around the world regarding the sustainable use of resources in SEPLS.
 The Initiative’s concept was developed in a series of meetings and consultations.
 One important milestone came in January 2010, when the Global Workshop on the Satoyama Initiative was held at the Headquarters of the United Nations Educational, Scientific and Cultural Organization (UNESCO) in Paris.
 The Global Workshop built on two preparatory workshops held in Asia, the first in Tokyo, Japan in July 2009, and the second in Penang, Malaysia in October 2009.
 The objectives of the Global Workshop were to discuss the Satoyama Initiative’s concept and define the elements of activities to be included in the Initiative.
 The “Paris Declaration on the Satoyama Initiative” was one of the major outcomes of the Paris workshop.
 It was subsequently submitted to the CBD’s fourteenth meeting of the Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA-14) as one of the official documents of the meeting, and became a fundamental document that led to the Initiative’s recognition during the tenth meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP 10), held in Nagoya, Japan in 2010.